Service Needs for a Commercial Trash Compactor

 If your business is trying to take care of your environment and reduce your footprint on the earth, you may have considered investing in a trash compactor.
 Trash compactors are a great way to spark a movement within your company to cut down on waste.
 Many times there are items that your business is throwing in the trash that can be recycled.
 This is the first place to begin!
 When you are more conscious to recycle the items that can be recycled, you automatically will be producing less waste.

-Waste by definition is both area that is not used as well as products or material that is eliminated or discarded.
+Waste by definition is both areas that are not used as well as products or materials that are eliminated or discarded.
 When using a regular trash can or dumpster there are many times large amounts of wasted space within it!
-When you do make the decision to move forward with a trash compactor you will all of the sudden begin to see savings not only in space used within your waste collector, but also on the end of the amount of trash pickups that are required resulting in a savings in gas as well as the amount of emissions caused by the trash pickup.
+When you do decide to move forward with a trash compactor you will all of the sudden begin to see savings not only in space used within your waste collector, but also on the end of the amount of trash pickups that are required resulting in a savings in gas as well as the amount of emissions caused by the trash pickup.

 How Do They Work?

 Now how do trash compactors work?
-If you make the decision to have one on your company property, it’s important that you understand how they work and exactly how you will be creating less waste.
-First we recommend to go through the manual of your specific compactor and read it entirely so that you understand your specific compactor well.
+If you decide to have one on your company property, you must understand how they work and exactly how you will be creating less waste.
+First, we recommend going through the manual of your specific compactor and reading it entirely so that you understand your specific compactor well.
 Although all trash compactors and brands can and will be used differently, they all will generally work the same way.
 Generally speaking, a trash compactor functions with a large “ram” that compresses the trash down.
 The ram is a metal piece of that sits above the trash.
-The operator or user will load up the trash compactor with whatever applicable waste there is and once secured, will activate the ram and the compacting will begin.
-Trash compactors vary in size and ability but there are certain compactors that can and will hold up to one thousand gallons of waste!
+The operator or user will load up the trash compactor with whatever applicable waste there is and once secured, will activate the ram, and the compacting will begin.
+Trash compactors vary in size and ability but certain compactors can and will hold up to one thousand gallons of waste!
 That’s a lot of trash!
 There are also various requirements as far as how you are to load and unload your trash compactor along with what items you should put in and in what order!
-Be sure to check your manufacturers handbook before you start using your compactor.
+Be sure to check your manufacturer’s handbook before you start using your compactor.

 Things That Should NOT Go Into A Commercial Trash Compactor